alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### Users are unable to copy-and-paste between the SRD and their local device

 - Copy some text from your deployment device
-- Login to an SRD as the SRE standard user via the remote desktop web client
+- Login to an SRD as the research user via the remote desktop web client
 - Open up a notepad or terminal on the SRD and attempt to paste the text to it.

 ```{attention}